Relive App Review

 Step 2: Selecting Photos Taken During Rides

-I have Relive’s app synced with Strava on my iPhone, so once I complete a ride, it automatically notifies me that I have a pending video.
-They also send me a reminder email.
+Previously, I had Relive’s app synced with Strava on my iPhone, so once I completed a ride, it automatically notified me that I had a pending video.
+They also sent me a reminder email.

-When I’m ready, I click the Create Your Video button inside the app to begin.
+Regardless of how I get the data inside the the Relive app, I simply click the Create Your Video button to begin.
 At the top of the next screen, Relive automatically selects pictures—known as Moments—taken during my ride, although I can scroll farther down if I want to add images that aren’t pre-tagged.
 Either way, the app allows you to select or deselect images as you wish.

 Pro tip: I haven’t figured out the exact distance yet, but inside the video, photos taken close to one another will be grouped together.
 In other words, if you snap one picture and then ride 100 feet and take another, they’ll appear side-by-side in your rendered video.